MolSSI-Education/cpp_programming/01-04-homework1.md

 1. Where is your team member from?
 1. Where do they live?
+1. Do they have any pets?
+1. What is your favorite food?
+What is your least favorite food?
+1. What is one thing the two of you have in common (that isn't the MSSE program)?
 1. Why did they choose the MSSE degree?
-1. What is one thing the two of you have in common?

 You have been added as a collaborator to a repository.
 Follow the instructions on the sample blog to make your first update and submit a pull request.
 Everyone add a blog post.